bjherger/public-talks/SF-Python-2018/notes.md

    - Rapid build and iterate
    - More consistent code base

+Call to action

+ - Install instructions
+ - Point to documentation

+## Appendix

 Lessons learned from creating a pypi registered project

+ - Example of UK adapter, larger than actual USB plug
  - Thank your loved ones
  - Find a few good examples you'd like to borrow (steal) from
  - Stack